 - Dr. Rajgopal recommends that you do your post-operative physiotherapy at one of the MHA sites, (Strathroy Hospital or Four Counties Hospital), there is no cost.
-You should have your first post-operative appointment booked before your surgery. - At SMGH or FCHS your first appointment will be within a few days of discharge from hospital and may be done virtually, if you are able. - After that most patients will start with weekly appointments which will eventually space out to every other week, for a total of 2-3 months.
+You should have your first post-operative appointment booked before your surgery. - At SMGH or FCHS your first appointment will be within a few days of discharge from hospital and may be done virtually or by phone, if you are able. - After that most patients will start with 1 weekly appointment which will space out for a total of 2-3 months.
 This is a very general guideline as your appointments will vary based on your personal needs. - Your appointments may be a combination of in-person and virtual or phone appointments.